 Throughout 1890, the U.S. government worried about the increasing influence at Pine Ridge of the Ghost Dance spiritual movement, which taught that Native Americans had been defeated and confined to reservations because they had angered the gods by abandoning their traditional customs.
-Many Sioux believed that if they practiced the Ghost Dance and rejected the ways of the white man, the gods would create the world anew and destroy all non-believers, including non-Indians.
+Many Lakota believed that if they practiced the Ghost Dance and rejected the ways of the white man, the gods would create the world anew and destroy all non-believers, including non-Indians.

-On December 29, the U.S. Army鈥檚 7th cavalry surrounded a band of Ghost Dancers under the Sioux Chief Big Foot near Wounded Knee Creek and demanded they surrender their weapons.
+On December 29, the U.S. Army鈥檚 7th cavalry surrounded a band of Ghost Dancers under the Lakota Chief Big Foot (a.k.a.
+Spotted Elk) near Wounded Knee Creek and demanded they surrender their weapons.
 As that was happening, a fight broke out between an Indian and a U.S. soldier and a shot was fired, although it鈥檚 unclear from which side.
 A brutal massacre followed, in which it鈥檚 estimated almost 150 Native Americans were killed (some historians put this number at twice as high), nearly half of them women and children.
 The cavalry lost 25 men.

 The conflict at Wounded Knee was originally referred to as a battle, but in reality it was a tragic and avoidable massacre.
 Surrounded by heavily armed troops, it鈥檚 unlikely that Big Foot鈥檚 band would have intentionally started a fight.
 Some historians speculate that the soldiers of the 7th Cavalry were deliberately taking revenge for the regiment鈥檚 defeat at the Little Bighorn in 1876.
 Whatever the motives, the massacre ended the Ghost Dance movement and was the last major confrontation in America鈥檚 deadly war against the Plains Indians.